BahramF73/PersiKey/README.md

 ✅ Works with `xclip`, `xdotool`, and `autokey` for quick pasting
 ✅ Tested on **Fedora** with **X11**
 ✅ Lightweight and easy to use

+## 📥 Installation

+To install **PersiKey**, please visit the following link for the detailed installation instructions on the [GitHub Wiki](https://github.com/BahramF73/PersiKey/wiki).